 Let us start by addressing the argument against this policy assuming it could be implemented flawlessly.

-A sanctimonious free market believer will adamantly argue against this level of government intervention in all cases.
-They will say a carbon tax will do nothing but artificially distort prices and the intended good of this policy will be eradicated by the stifling of those very businesses we rely on for our every day goods and services.
-Because it is true that the businesses most directly affected for this policy are those very businesses we use every single day without knowing it.
+A sanctimonious free-market believer will adamantly argue against this level of government intervention in all cases.
+They will say a carbon tax will do nothing but artificially distort prices and the intended good of this policy will be eradicated by the stifling of those very businesses we rely on for our everyday goods and services.
+Because it is true that the businesses most directly affected by this policy are those very businesses we use every single day without knowing it.
 Normally I would be arguing this point as well but given the special nature and severity of climate change, I think the market will be too slow in administering the response required that a carbon tax will force through its ugliness with more haste.

 There are many arguments that should be addressed whenever this policy is discussed.
 Any government policy this invasive should be questioned and dug into with fine scepticism.
 But like I said earlier – the carbon tax is addressing an issue abnormal in scope.
 Climate change is an abnormal problem and effectively worse than any downside this tax would cause.

-This is of course all a part of a much wider context.
+This is, of course, all a part of a much wider context.
 A context which exposes the global economic reality that per capita we are producing less and less carbon with each generation.
 The economic reality that despite all the negative press and doomsday rhetoric the planet is already steered in the right direction and at the end of the day things are going to be just fine.
-This policy is best explained and presented amongst all other contexts which is so brilliantly examined in Bill McAfee’s book, ‘More From Less‘.
+This policy is best explained and presented amongst all other contexts which are so brilliantly examined in Bill McAfee’s book, ‘More From Less‘.

 For me – the issue of climate always comes down to a simple cost/benefit analysis.
 Even if the carbon tax produces more harm than good, and even if it is a complete fail.
 I am prepared to take that risk.
 I feel its potential downsides because at this stage it is evidently clear that the cost of inaction exceeds the cost of action.
 And that ultimately needs to be the attitude we take whenever addressing climate issues.